ezsystems/requirements/eZ Platform/APIs/Languages/README.md

 ## Open Question:
-In the case where Editor A. selects a given language to edit a given entity, and/or B. language for user interface.
+In the case where A. an editor select a given contextual language to edit a given entity (e.g. a content object) and/or the case where B. an editor select a language for the user interface (e.g. languages of the menus)

-Should this affect language priority when code calls are made to the API?
-Hence on what is being displayed?
+Should this affect language **global** priority when API calls are made for _(A: other)_ entities?

-Clarification:
-A: In this case it is clear language user picks should be specified on calls to API on the entity editor works with, the open question here is if should also have an effect on other entities being displayed in the UI: content relations, sections, content type info, ..., aka would this be a global context added to language priority or contextual only on the given entity, and then on a case by case basis taken into account by UI code itself _(like if we expose content relation editing, e.g. in UDW creation use case, cascading this language choice would make sense)_
+Example:
+ Given I am a Editor
+ When I edit Content in language fre-FR
+ I expect to see relations and items in UDW in language taken from Z << ??

 Suggestion, updated requirements above to reflect:
-- Case A should be left as UI logic to determine where it cascades the user selected language context, hence go under behaviour defined for when API user (UI) specifies the language to get translation in.
+- Case A should be left up to UI if language when editing entity X, should also affect loading of entity Y So this behavour will not be defined here, as it will be defined when needed on a given specific UI behaviour.
-- Case B should be injected into the language priority logic, so the user specified UI language will also reflect on the entities being disabled by default.
+- Case B should be injected into the language priority logic, so the user specified UI language will also reflect on the entities being displayed by default, hence Platform UI takes "Z" from this selection instead of using config.

-TODO: Define psudo BDD to better define the edge cases of the expected behaviour here.